- Academic anxiety and performance

 Through my experiences, I have worked with adolescents and families in a high school setting, young adults in a university setting, and individuals in private practice.
 I have developed a passion for working with adolescents and adults who are struggling with anxiety, depression, low self-esteem, relationship difficulties, and trauma.

 The first and most important approach I believe to be in therapy is a strong client-therapist relationship.
 My goal is to provide a safe, compassionate, non-judgmental space for you as we embark on this journey of healing.
 It is an honor and a privilege to be able to hear your story and walk alongside you during this time of growth.
 If this is your first time in therapy, it can be scary and full of unknowns.
 You are brave for taking this first step.
 I believe there is so much power in sharing your story and feeling heard.
 It is my goal that at the end of therapy you feel stronger than you did at the start.
 I take a person-centered approach, with a focus on attachment and connection as vital points for healing, building positive relationships, and a positive sense of self.
 We will work together to identify your goals in therapy and utilize your strengths.
 I use effective research-based counseling strategies to ensure it fits your unique path.
 I also enjoy using art therapy and self-compassion tools with my clients.
-I am currently continuing training in Emotionally Focused Individual Therapy (EFIT) and Dialectical Behavior Therapy (DBT).
+I am currently continuing training in Emotionally Focused Individual Therapy, Acceptance and Commitment Therapy, and Solution-Focused Brief Therapy.

 “Peace.
 It does not mean to be in a place where there is no noise, trouble, or hard work.
 It means to be in the midst of those things and still be calm in your heart.”